jackmaden/philosophybreak/src/pages/articles/fear-of-black-consciousness-lewis-gordon-interview/index.md

 >For us to deal with the richness of existence, for us to acknowledge the many ways of living in the world we manifest simultaneously, the approach has to be multidimensional.

 I’m critical of the neat separation of performing and meaning.
-That’s how I relate to Kierkegaard: Kierkegaard uses indirection, and you may notice I use a Kierkegaardian trope.
+That’s how I relate to Kierkegaard [see our reading list of [Kierkegaard’s best books here](/reading-lists/soren-kierkegaard-best-books/)]: Kierkegaard uses indirection, and you may notice I use a Kierkegaardian trope.

 I have a theory called _disciplinary decadence_.
 Disciplinary decadence is when a discipline treats itself as reality, instead of something trying to have a _relationship_ with reality.
 So it ignores other disciplines, what others have to say — in other words, it becomes, in existential terms, _serious_.